trump-fmi/trump-fmi.github.io/content/guide/label-pipeline.md

 # Config
 The config is written in the json format.
-In the following there will always be presentetd part of the config and a description afterwards.
+In the following there will always be presented part of the config and a description afterwards.

 ``` json
 {